Refrigerator Installation: Your DIY Guide

 When you’re at a pipe you can use, you’ll need to cut off the water supply and make sure you have tools ready like pliers, Teflon tape, a copper transition connector and a propane torch.
 Cut the water pipe, install the copper transition connector, then use the Teflon tape and torch to solder it into place.
 Now plug the flexible pipe into the connection, and you’re done.

-If you’re not comfortable with doing this yourself, and you live in Mesa, AZ, just get experienced, certified professionals to help!
+If you’re not comfortable with doing this yourself, and you live in Mesa, Phoenix, Scottsdale, or nearby areas of Arizona, don’t hesitate to call experienced, certified professionals to help!

 Plumbers do this kind of work all the time and can ensure that you get quality results for your new fridge and your kitchen plumbing.

 Need Help With a Bathroom Remodel Project in Arizona?
 Schedule an Appointment

 Are you looking to install a new bathroom sink?
 Do you want to invest in a rain shower head?
 Are you looking to install new cabinets or plumbing?
 Learn more about our bathroom renovation services in Mesa and other areas of Arizona